 B.A.
 Pomona College

-Dr. Wolk Rager is a specialist in nineteenth-century British and European art, with a particular focus on the work of painter and decorative artist Edward Burne-Jones.
-Her research interests include Pre-Raphaelitism and Aestheticism in nineteenth-century Britain, the history of photography from the nineteenth century to the present, art and imperialism in the long nineteenth century, and the relationship between art, the environment, and eco-criticism from the nineteenth-century to the present, and decolonial approaches to the history of art and the legacy of imperialism in academia and the museum.
+Dr. Rager is a specialist in 19th- and early 20th-century British and European art, with a particular focus on the work of painter and decorative artist Edward Burne-Jones.
+Her research interests include Pre-Raphaelitism, Aestheticism, and the Arts & Crafts Movement in 19th-century Britain, the history of photography from the 19th century to the present, art and medicine in the long 19th century, the relationship between art, eco-criticism, and environmental justice from the 19th century to the present, and decolonial approaches to the history of art and the legacy of imperialism in academia and the museum.

 She has been nominated for the Carl F. Wittke Award for Excellence in Undergraduate Teaching and the John S. Diekhoff Award for Distinguished Graduate Student Mentoring.
 In 2016, she was awarded the John S. Diekhoff Award for Distinguished Graduate Student Teaching.
-She has also been the recipient of a number of awards, including the Robert W. Wark Fellowship at The Huntington Library, a Paul Mellon Centre Junior Fellowship in London, and an Andrew W. Mellon Fellowship in Humanistic Studies.
-She has delivered papers at the annual conferences of associations across the United States and Britain, including the College Art Association, the North American Victorian Studies Association, the Nineteenth-Century Studies Association, and the Scottish Network of Modernist Studies.
+She has also been the recipient of a Robert W. Wark Fellowship at the Huntington Library, a Paul Mellon Centre Junior Fellowship, and an Andrew W. Mellon Fellowship in Humanistic Studies.
+She has presented her scholarship internationally, including at the annual conferences of the College Art Association, the North American Victorian Studies Association, the Modern Languages Association, and the Nineteenth Century Studies Association.

 Dr. Rager welcomes students specializing in European art of the long nineteenth century in a global context, particularly those with an interest in ecocriticism, decolonization, medical humanities, and object-driven social art history across a range of media, including photography, prints, works on paper, decorative arts, sculpture, and painting.